nicholaswmin/heapstats/README.md

 ![GIF showing realtime memory usage as a line plot, in terminal][tail-demo]

+This is useful when prototyping.

-Note that while the tail mode is pinned, any output to `stdout`/`stderr` is suppressed to avoid interference with the plot redraw cycle.
+**Note** that while the tail mode is pinned, any output to `stdout`/`stderr` is suppressed to avoid interference with the plot redraw cycle.

-In other words `console.log`/`err` etc won't work while the plot is tailing.
+In other words `console.log`/`console.error` etc won't output anything while the plot is tailing.

 ## Test